BIG IDEAS FORUM

 Prompts to talk about the future of Downtown Shoreline

-Informed by the opportunities and challenges identified in the Opportunities Lookbook (English/Spanish) and driven by the Guiding Principles, eight BIG IDEAS were generated to prompt discussion about what the future of Downtown Shoreline could (and should) look like.
+Informed by the opportunities and challenges identified in the Opportunities Lookbook (English/Spanish) and driven by the Community Vision Statement & Guiding Principles, eight BIG IDEAS were generated to prompt discussion about what the future of Downtown Shoreline could (and should) look like.

-To organize the BIG IDEAS, they have been roughly divided into three geographies within Downtown Shoreline: East, West, and Central.
+To organize the BIG IDEAS, they were been roughly divided into three geographies within Downtown Shoreline: East, West, and Central.

 Click on each geography to see the BIG IDEAS, then click on a BIG IDEA to learn more and share your thoughts.
 Input gathered through this online forum, along with the feedback received during the community design charrette held June 13-20, will influence the development of a preferred scenario (or scenarios) that will be evaluated for feasibility and shared with the community prior to presenting a vision plan to Planning Commission and City Council.